-- The needle cleaning container must be filled with solvent (→ P. 30 4.4.3 Filling and inserting the needle cleaning container), since otherwise initialization cannot be successfully performed. - During the instrument setup or if no consumables (mounting medium and coverglass) have been added, the modules are displayed in the display as empty (→ Fig. 22). - 1.
-Switch the Main switch on the front of the instrument ( $\rightarrow$ Fig. 1-8) to ON ("I"). - 2.
-Fill the needle cleaning container with a sufficient amount of solvent ( $\rightarrow$ P. 30 4.4.3 Filling and inserting the needle cleaning container). - A few seconds after switching on the Main switch, the Operating switch is illuminated in orange (→ Fig. 11-1).
+- The needle cleaning container must be filled with xylene (→ P. 29 4.4.3 Filling and inserting the needle cleaning container), since otherwise initialization cannot be successfully performed. - During the instrument setup or if no consumables (mounting medium and coverglass) have been added, the modules are displayed in the display as empty (→ Fig. 22). - 1.
+Switch the Main switch on the front of the instrument (\rightarrow Fig. 1-8) to ON ("I"). - 2.
+Fill the needle cleaning container with a sufficient amount of xylene (\rightarrow P. 29 4.4.3 Filling and inserting the needle cleaning container). - A few seconds after switching on the Main switch, the Operating switch is illuminated in orange (→ Fig. 11-1).
 The software's start process ends when the Operating switch is illuminated in red.